 The results of your formal leadership assessment do not have to dictate how you manage your team.
 Instead, this evaluation can help you understand where your natural tendencies lie and identify where you can adjust your approach.

-“[Individuals] can take an active role in shaping their leadership style by reflecting on the characteristics and skills they’ve admired in other leaders and working to embody those traits,” wrote Lattice, an HR platform.
+“[Individuals] can take an active role in shaping their leadership style by reflecting on the characteristics and skills they’ve admired in other leaders and working to embody those traits,” wrote Lattice, a human resources platform.

 Think about leaders in the wider business world and in your network whom you admire.
 What do these people all have in common?
 How can you incorporate their approach into your own leadership practice?